World’s largest and greenest vehicle carrier makes first call at Jebel Ali

 The Aurora-class vessel is the first in the automotive shipping sector built with a zero-carbon ready design, capable of running on future fuels like ammonia and methanol, setting a new standard for sustainable deep-sea transport.

-With a capacity for 9,100 cars, the vessel cuts carbon emissions per car transported by 58 percent compared to the current industry standard.
+With a capacity for 9,100 cars, the vessel cuts carbon emissions per car transported by 58% compared to the current industry standard.
 The vessel made its maiden call at Jebel Ali Port from Europe carrying 1,200 vehicles.

 A plaque ceremony at Jebel Ali Port commemorated the milestone, attended by Ahmed Badri, Vice President General Cargo & RoRo at DP World GCC, alongside Atanu Maiti, Regional Head of Commercial Operations at Höegh Autoliners for the Middle East, Africa, India and Europe.